 Tajik leader's party leads in parliamentary election

-Tajikistan's ruling party looked set to retain control over the lower house of parliament together with other pro-presidential groups as the Central Asian nation announced preliminary results of the March 1 election on Monday.
+Tajikistan's ruling party looked set to retain control over the lower house of parliament as the Central Asian nation announced preliminary results of the March 1 election on Monday, while opposition cried foul.

 The People's Democratic Party, led by veteran President Imomali Rakhmon, won 50.4% of the vote, securing 12 out of 22 seats distributed along party lines, the ex-Soviet republic's Central Election Commission said.
 Tajikistan uses a mixed system in which 41 of the 63 lower-house seats are contested in single-seat constituencies.

-The election commission did not announce the party affiliations of the winners in those constituencies but said that a total of six parties had secured at least one seat each in the legislature.
-The Social Democrats, the only party that openly criticized the strongman Rakhmon during the campaign, failed to win any seats, the commission said.
+The election commission did not announce the party affiliations of the winners in those constituencies, but candidate data and the parties own counts indicated the ruling party would clinch a majority there as well.
+The Social Democrats, the only party that openly criticised the strongman Rakhmon during the campaign, failed to win any seats - just as in all the previous elections where it ran, the commission said.

+Social Democratic party leader Rakhmatillo Zoyirov denounced the vote results, saying the party had received three different sets of numbers from the election commission over 10 hours which were inconsistent with each other.
+The figures given by the authorities were "political and fabricated", Zoyirov said in a statement.

 Western analysts have said that the absence of independent media and a functioning opposition limited the choice between political alternatives in the vote.